 CAC CA-25 Winjeel

-Entering service with the Royal Australian Air Force (RAAF) in 1955 as a basic to advanced trainer, it served in this role until 1975.
+It was introduced into the Royal Australian Air Force (RAAF) in 1955 as a primary and advanced trainer, fulfilling this purpose until 1975.

-Later, it was used in the Forward Air Control (FAC) role for target marking until 1994, after which it was retired from RAAF service.
+Subsequently, it was repurposed for target marking in the Forward Air Control (FAC) role until 1994, following which it was decommissioned from RAAF operations.

-For most of its service life, the Winjeel was used as a basic trainer at RAAF Base Point Cook in Victoria, after 1 BFTS was transferred there in 1958.
+Throughout the majority of its operational lifespan, the Winjeel served as a fundamental training aircraft at RAAF Base Point Cook in Victoria, following the relocation of 1 BFTS to that location in 1958.

-Initially operated by No. 4 Flight, they were equipped with smoke bombs for target marking.
+Initially assigned to No. 4 Flight, these aircraft were outfitted with smoke bombs for target marking purposes.

 Specifications